Does Medicaid Pay for Pets?

 It provides health coverage for doctor visits, hospital expenses, nursing home care, and home healthcare for the insured party.

-The question is… does Medicaid pay for pets?
-Unfortunately, it does not pay for pet care costs, but there are special programs to help service dogs.
+Unfortunately, Medicaid does not pay for pet scans, pet therapy, or other pet care costs, but there are special programs to help service dogs.

 If Medicaid doesn’t pay for your pet and pet care costs, what are the options to help provide the best pet care and cover pet-related costs?

 First of all, before you get a pet – it is important to understand what it costs to own an animal.
-Here are two good articles that discuss this subject in detail: What It Costs to Own a Cat and The Costs Associated with Dog Ownership.
+Here is a good article that discusses this subject in detail: What It Costs to Own a Cat.

 If you already own a pet, what are your options for paying for their care?
 Below, we provide some tips on how to save and how to pay for vet bills while on Medicaid.